 - Dent County Disaster & Recovery Fund will support area impacted by a 750-acre wildfire that destroyed homes and other property.
 This fund is held by the Dent County Community Foundation.

 - Phelps County Disaster Relief Fund contributions will be distributed through the Phelps County and Meramec Regional Community Foundations to nonprofits assisting with tornado relief and long-term recovery efforts near Rolla, where a tornado damaged numerous properties.
+The grant round is open from May 19 to June 4.

 Also on our radar: